+Given the severity and often chronic nature of psychotic disorders, home remedies (for example, those not devised and administered by professionals) are not deemed to be appropriate.
 Antipsychotic medications are proven effective in treating acute psychosis and reducing the risk of future psychotic episodes.
 For example, the treatment of schizophrenia or bipolar disorder with psychotic features thus has two main phases: an acute phase, when higher doses of medication might be necessary in order to treat psychotic symptoms, followed by a maintenance phase, which could be lifelong.
 During the maintenance phase, the medication dosage is gradually reduced to the minimum required to prevent further episodes.
 If symptoms reappear on a lower dosage, a temporary increase in dosage may help prevent a relapse.

 Even with continued treatment of the more chronic or recurring psychotic disorders, some patients experience relapses.
-By far, though, the highest relapse rates for such disorders are seen when medication is discontinued.
+By far, though, the highest relapse rates for such diseases are seen when medication is discontinued.
 The large majority of patients experience substantial improvement when treated with antipsychotic agents.
 Some patients, however, do not respond to medications, and a few may seem not to need them.

 Antipsychotic medications are the cornerstone in the management of psychosis.
-They have been available since the mid-1950s, and although antipsychotics do not cure the illness, they greatly reduce the symptoms and allow the patient to function better, have better quality of life, and enjoy an improved outlook.
+They have been available since the mid-1950s, and although antipsychotics do not cure the illness, they greatly reduce the symptoms and usually allow the patient to function better, have better quality of life, and enjoy an improved outlook.
 The choice and dosage of medication is individualized and is best done by a physician who is well trained and experienced in treating severe mental illness.

-The first antipsychotic was discovered by accident and then used for schizophrenia.
+The first antipsychotic medication was discovered by accident and then used for schizophrenia.
 This was chlorpromazine (Thorazine), which was soon followed by medications such as haloperidol (Haldol), fluphenazine (Prolixin), thiothixene (Navane), trifluoperazine (Stelazine), perphenazine (Trilafon), and thioridazine (Mellaril).
-These medications have become known as "neuroleptics" because, although effective in treating positive symptoms (for example, acute symptoms such as hallucinations, delusions, thought disorders, loose associations, ambivalence, or mood swings/emotional lability), they cause side effects, many of which affect the neurologic (nervous) system.
+These medications have become known as "neuroleptics" because, although effective in treating positive symptoms (for example, acute symptoms such as hallucinations, delusions, thought disorders, loose associations, ambivalence, or mood swings/emotional lability), they can cause side effects, many of which affect the neurologic (nervous) system.
 Examples of such neurologic side effects include muscle stiffness or rigidity, painful spasms, restlessness, tremors, and muscle twitches.
 These older medications are thought to be not as effective against so-called negative symptoms such as decreased motivation and lack of emotional expressiveness.

 Since 1989, a new class of antipsychotics (atypical antipsychotics) has been used.
 At clinically effective doses, none (or very few) of these neurological side effects of traditional antipsychotics, which often affect the extrapyramidal nerve tracts, are observed.